Pre implantation genetic testing IVF: What does the extra cost buy you?

 Fewer cycles.
 Better outcomes.

-Now Baby IVF Preparation begins at stimulation and works across the stages that shape embryo number, developmental potential and endometrial readiness — whether you are planning a fresh transfer or a frozen cycle.
+Now Baby IVF Preparation supports the biological stages that influence embryo number, developmental potential and endometrial readiness during stimulation.

-When your goal is live birth — and, where possible, embryos preserved for the future — supporting both layers brings your investment into alignment with that outcome.
+When live birth is the goal — and where possible embryos preserved for the future — preparing the cycle that produces them can bring your investment into clearer alignment with that aim.